prashanth-up/PyScripts/README.md

 # 4. Colors
 A game based on tkinter library with a basic GUI to guess the displayed color on text.

+# 5. Keylogger
+A script to log the keystrokes from the user.
+Can be exited using the delete key.
+The keystrokes are saved in a log.txt file.